In this guide

 Building a well-diversified investment portfolio from the ground up takes time and effort.
 But the task is much easier these days thanks to the rapidly expanding universe of exchange-traded funds (ETFs).

-From a standing start in 2001, there are now more than 250 ETFs listed on the Australian Securities Exchange (ASX) worth more than $130 billion.
+From a standing start in 2001, there are now more than 450 ETFs listed on the ASX and Cboe Australia, worth more than $330 billion at the end of December 2025, up 34% in just one year.

 Who’s using ETFs and why

-The key benefits of ETFs are generally cited as convenience, liquidity, transparency and cost effectiveness (see table of fees later in this article).
+The key benefits of ETFs are generally cited as convenience, liquidity, transparency and cost effectiveness.
 They provide instant diversification with one ASX transaction, with easy-to-locate online disclosure of underlying investments, fees and performance.
-The main reasons SMSF investors give for investing in ETFs, according to the BetaShares/Investment Trends report, are:

-- Diversification (72%)
+- Diversification

 What investments do they offer?

-While passive index ETFs which mirror a benchmark such as the S&P/ASX 200 Index are still the most popular core holdings, there is a growing number of actively managed ETFs that target niche markets or strategies.
+While passive index ETFs, which mirror a benchmark such as the S&P/ASX 200 Index, are still the most popular core holdings, there is a growing number of actively managed ETFs that target niche markets or strategies.

-You can buy ETFs to invest in all the major asset classes – shares, property, cash and fixed interest, local and global – as well as geographic and industry sectors such as emerging markets, healthcare and technology stocks.
+You can buy ETFs to invest in all the major asset classes – shares, property, cash and fixed interest, local and global – as well as geographic and industry sectors, such as emerging markets, healthcare and technology stocks.

 You can also use ETFs to invest in infrastructure, commodities and currency, assets that were previously difficult for individuals to access.